mxmxmx333/ft-transcendence/README.md

 Notes
 - Services auto‑enable HTTPS if `server.key/server.crt/ca.crt` exist under their `certs` dir; otherwise they run without HTTPS in development.
-- The Gateway also serves `/uploads/` statically, and the WAF exposes `/uploads/avatars/` to the browser.
+- The Gateway also serves `/uploads/` statically, and the Nginx edge exposes `/uploads/avatars/` to the browser.

 ## Configuration
 Environment (`ft_transcendence/.env`)